Last Updated on 17 December, 2020 by Veronica

 Our next stop was Rogie Falls, a beautiful waterfall where you usually see the salmon jump upstream.

-And we arrived at another of Scotland’s most visited castles (but the most?) in Scotland, Eilean Donan Castle where scenes of Braveheart and James Bond were shot among other films.
+And we arrived at another of Scotland’s most visited castles (but the most?) in Scotland, Eilean Donan Castle, where Braveheart and James Bond scenes were shot among other films.
 We really liked it.

 Day 14.
 Isle of Skye